Last Updated March 2026

 Renting a Boat at the Gorges du Verdon

-There are boat rentals on both sides of the Pont du Galetas bridge, but more options on the right (south) side, as noted in our map below.
-You can choose to rent a paddleboat, kayak, or motorboat.
-We visited in the afternoon during peak season in mid-July, and ended up renting a boat from the farthest boat rental from the bridge.
+There are boat rentals on both sides of the Pont du Galetas bridge, with more options on the right (south) side.
+You can choose between a pedal boat, kayak, or motorboat depending on your group size and how active you want to be.
+We visited in the afternoon during peak season in mid-July and ended up renting a motorboat from the rental furthest from the bridge.
 The cost for our motorboat was 70 euro for 2 hours.
-We loved being on the water and easily could’ve spent a few more hours cruising.
-It’s truly the best way to experience the Gorges du Verdon and surrounding landscapes!
+Being out on the water was easily the highlight of the day, and we could have spent hours more out there.

 Our Gorges du Verdon Map